To fix stuck brake lights, check the brake light switch and clean the light sockets. Ensure wiring connections are secure and undamaged.

 Role Of The Pedal Stopper In Brake Light Function

 The pedal stopper has a key job.
 It ensures that the brake light switch activates only when necessary.
+This happens each time you press the brake pedal.
+Without it, the brake lights could stay on.

 Adjusting Or Replacing The Pedal Stopper